Naturally reductive homogeneous $(\alpha,\beta)$-metric spaces: Naturally reductive homogeneous -metric spaces

 where $y\neq0, x, u, v \in \frak{m}$. \end{definition}

-In \cite{DeHo3}, Deng and Hou proved the following theorem. \begin{theorem} If a homogeneous Finsler space $(\frac{G}{H}, F)$ is naturally reductive in the sense of Definition \ref{def-1}, then it must be naturally reductive in the sense of Definition \ref{def-2}. \end{theorem} \textbf{Note}.
-In this paper we consider Definition \ref{def-1} as the definition of naturally reductive Finsler space.
+In \cite{DeHo3}, Deng and Hou proved the following theorem. \begin{theorem} If a homogeneous Finsler space $(\frac{G}{H}, F)$ is naturally reductive in the sense of definition \ref{def-1}, then it must be naturally reductive in the sense of definition \ref{def-2}. \end{theorem}

+\begin{cor} Let $(\frac{G}{H},F)$ be a naturally reductive homogeneous Finsler space in the sense of definition \ref{def-1} then it must be of Berwald type. \end{cor}

+\begin{cor} Let $(\frac{G}{H},F)$ be a homogeneous Finsler manifold, where $F$ is an invariant $(\alpha,\beta)-$metric defined by an invariant Riemannian metric $\tilde{a}$ and an invariant vector field ${X}$.
+If $(\frac{G}{H}, F)$ is naturally reductive in the sense of \ref{def-1} then $(\frac{G}{H},\tilde{a})$ is naturally reductive. \end{cor} \begin{proof} $(\frac{G}{H}, F)$ is naturally reductive in the sense of \ref{def-1}, therefore it is naturally reductive in the sense of \ref{def-2} and it is Berwaldian.
+Hence $(\frac{G}{H},\tilde{a})$ is naturally reductive. \end{proof}

+We show that, under a mild condition, two definitions of naturally reductive $(\alpha,\beta)-$metric space are equivalent.